Committed to creating lasting change

 The Executive Committee is also responsible for the connectivity of international and industry partner investigators to support the Centre’s collaborative linkages and to ensure it achieves world-class research outcomes.

-The Centre will extend Australia’s evidence base of the causal mechanisms for disadvantage through three programs of research:
+The Centre extends Australia’s evidence base of the causal mechanisms for disadvantage through three programs of research:

 - Disadvantage Systems: Professor Mark Western